Why I Love Piedmont, Italy

 Castle Pavone Italy

-Combine the castle with its superb restaurant, a restaurant that will make you feel like Royalty and has to be seen to be believed, and you are ensured of an experience as incredible as they come.
+Combine the castle with its superb restaurant, a restaurant that will make you feel like royalty and has to be seen to be believed, and you are assured of an experience as incredible as they come.

-What ever your current state of marital happiness a night or two here guarantees you'll leave happier than Shrek and Fiona.
+Whatever your current state of marital happiness, a night or two here almost guarantees you'll leave happier than you arrived.
 For more info and a map of the area click here.

 9) Lake Orta